Claire Coffey, PhD

 About me

-Earlier in my career, I worked in AI R&D at a startup designing multi-objective optimisation algorithms for autonomous vehicles and earned two patents.
-I also hold an MPhil in Advanced Computer Science (DeepMind Scholar) from the University of Cambridge and a BSc in Computer Science from the University of Birmingham, including visiting placements at the Universities of British Columbia and Waterloo.
+Earlier in my career, I worked in AI R&D at a startup designing optimisation algorithms for autonomous vehicles and contributing to patented work.
+I also hold an MPhil in Advanced Computer Science from the University of Cambridge, where I was a DeepMind Scholar, and a BSc in Computer Science from the University of Birmingham.

 Selected highlights